drvinceknight/amwoss/src/chapters/01/main.md

 between cost and value: if something is free is it really going to be any good?

-In practice open source software is used all of the world and powers some of the most important infra suture around.
+In practice open source software is used all of the world and powers some of the most important infrastructure around.
 For example, one should never use any cryptographic software that is not open source: if you cannot open up and read things than you should not trust it (this is indeed why most cryptographic systems used are open source).
+TODO Add a reference to back up this claim.

 Today, open source software is a lot more than a licensing agreement: it's a community of practice.
 Bugs are fixed faster, research is implemented immediately and knowledge is spread more widely thanks to open source software.
+Bugs are fixed faster because anyone can read and inspect the source code.
+Most open source software projects also have very clear mechanisms for communicating with the developers and even reviewing and accepting code contributions from the general public.
+Research is implemented immediately because when new algorithms are discovered they are often added directly to the software by the researchers who found them.
+This all contributes to the spread of knowledge: open source software is the modern should of giants that we all stand on.

 Open source software is software that, like scientific knowledge is not restricted in its use.